emredonmez98/EEE443_Neural_Networks/README.md

-# EEE443_Neural_Networks
+# EEE482_Computational_Neuroscience
-The final project for EEE443 Neural Networks
+The final project for EEE482 Computational Neuroscience